-This month's Spotlight on the Team is on Partner and Client Advisor Geoff Gaggs.
+The Spotlight on the Team for March 2018 is Partner and Client Advisor Geoff Gaggs.
 In this interview, he tells us a little about his outlook on life and how he started working with Mission Wealth way back in 2000.
 We also learn about his enjoyment of sports with his kids, travel and wine.

 Tell us about yourself.